UAB vs. Louisiana Tech NCAA Football Odds, Plays and Insights | November 6, 2021

 Louisiana Tech Stats and Trends

-- Louisiana Tech has played eight games, with three wins against the spread.
+- Louisiana Tech has three wins against the spread in eight games this season.

-- The Bulldogs have always covered the spread this year when underdogs by 13.5 points or more.

-- Louisiana Tech's games this season have hit the over on five of eight set point totals (62.5%).
+- Louisiana Tech's games this season have gone over the total in five out of eight opportunities (62.5%).

-- When Louisiana Tech amasses over 324.8 yards, the team is 3-3 against the spread and 1-5 overall.
+- Louisiana Tech is 3-3 against the spread and 1-5 overall when the team churns out over 324.8 yards.

 - This season the Bulldogs have 13 turnovers, one fewer than the Blazers have takeaways (14).